module specification

 Module summary

-Criminal Law II is a core module for the LL.B. courses and the B.A.
-Law, which builds on the knowledge and skills acquired in the study of the LL4057, Criminal Law I. Students study further key principles of criminal law, which is one of the foundation subjects of English law, as identified by the professional legal bodies, the Solicitors Regulation Authority and the Bar Standards Board.
+Criminal Law II builds on the knowledge and skills acquired in the study of the LL4057, Criminal Law I. Students study further key principles of criminal law, which is one of the foundation subjects of English law, as identified by the Bar Standards Board.

 The aims of the module are as follows:

-1. Students will acquire knowledge of the basic principles of defences; violent offences; and property offences in criminal law.
+1. You will acquire knowledge of the basic principles of defences; violent offences; and property offences in criminal law.

-2. Students will develop several key transferable skills, including independent research, critical analysis and cogent academic writing in the context of criminal law, emphasising the use of primary and secondary sources.
+2. You will develop several key transferable skills, including independent research, critical analysis and cogent academic writing in the context of criminal law, emphasising the use of primary and secondary sources.

-3. Students will enhance their employability by the development both of these skills, and by the practice of written communication activities (including summative) and oral communication activities (formative only).
+3. You will enhance your employability by the development of these skills, and by the practice of written communication activities (including summative) and oral communication activities (formative only).

 Syllabus